-You can connect Github or Bitbucket repositories to your build profile.
-You can connect private and public repositories on GitHub, Bitbucket and other compatible git providers.
+You can connect GitHub, Bitbucket and GitLab repositories to your build profile through oAuth apps.
+Alternatively, You can connect private repositories through SSH and public repositories directly on GitHub, Bitbucket, GitLab and other compatible git providers.

 You can authorize Appcircle to connect to your cloud repository provider account.
 This will allow you to use auto-build your project with hooks.
 If you authorize Appcircle to access your repositories, you can select the repository that you want to connect.
 If you use a private repository using an SSH Key, you need to have an SSH key pair ready and enter your private key to Appcircle so Appcircle can access your repository.

 To test drive the Appcircle platform for Flutter app builds, you can also use our sample Flutter App by forking it or adding it as a public repository: https://github.com/appcircleio/appcircle-sample-flutter